intoCareers/cis-client-apis-documentation/aid-api/endpoints/aid_index_aid_filter_post.md

 # Aid Filter POST

 ## Description
 Aid filter provides an array of aid items ids filtered from sections attributes.
+This filter is faster compared to the filtered index request, but does not provide data about the aid items.

 ## Swagger Link
 http://localhost:3000/swagger/aid#/Aid_Index/post_api_v1_aid_filter